-- The middleman encrypts the message and stores it on his server.
+- The middleman encrypts the message (e.g., using AES256) and stores it on his server.

-- The middleman sends a plain text message to the recipient that contains only a secure link to the middleman’s web mail portal, and a unique message password that is part of the encryption key.
+- The middleman sends a plain text message to the recipient with only a secure link to the middleman’s web portal and a unique message password that is part of the encryption key.
 The middleman then ‘forgets’ this password so that he cannot decrypt the message until he gets the password back from the recipient.

-- The recipient connects to the middleman’s portal over a secure SSL connection and logs in with the message password .
+- The recipient connects to the middleman’s web portal over a secure TLS connection and logs in.

-- The middleman asks the recipient the secret question.
-If she answers correctly the middleman decrypts the message and presents it to the recipient.
+- The middleman decrypts the message and presents it to the recipient.

-The encryption middleman handles all the encryption dirty work; it doesn’t matter if the sender uses PGP and the recipient uses S/MIME.
+The encryption middleman handles all the dirty work; it doesn’t matter if the sender uses PGP and the recipient uses S/MIME.
 In fact, it doesn’t matter if either uses encryption at all!
-All that the sender and recipient need is a secure internet connection.
+All that the sender and recipient need is a web browser and regular email service.
 The middleman takes care of everything else.

 How does it solve the security problems we mentioned earlier?

-- Eavesdropping: No one can eavesdrop on the message because the sender and recipient connect to the middleman on a secure SSL connection.
+- Eavesdropping: No one can eavesdrop on the message because the sender and recipient connect to the middleman on a secure TLS connection.

-- Identity Theft: No one can steal the sender’s login information or the secret question/answer because both the sender and the recipient use SSL connections.
+- Identity Theft: No one can steal the sender’s login or the recipient’s verification information because both the sender and the recipient use TLS connections.

 - Invasion of Privacy: The recipient knows nothing about the sender’s computer, email client, or location.
 She only knows that he used the middleman.

 - Message Modification: No one can modify the message because it never leaves the middleman’s server and is encrypted and signed while residing there.

-- Message Replay: No one can modify the message because it never leaves the middleman’s server.
+- Message Replay: No one can re-send the message because it never leaves the middleman’s server.

-- Unprotected Backups: The message is encrypted when it is stored, so it is secure even in backups.
+- Unprotected Backups: The message is encrypted when stored, so it is secure even in backups.

-- Repudiation: The recipient knows that the sender really did send the message because he was validated by the middleman.
+- Repudiation: The recipient knows that the sender sent the message because the middleman validated him, and digital signatures are used.

 Email is, in general, Completely Insecure!
-The security issues include:
+The primary email security issues include:

 - Identity Theft